Jonas-I/Reminder-Application/GroupProject/Docs/Deliverable 2/GroupProject/DesignDocument.md

 - This component provides an interface for the Reminders Component
 - It allows for data access of the User's location, geolocation, and time
 - It's an on demand system that needs no development as it exists already on the Android Operating System.
-- In our design, we decided to use the Broadcast Reciever already implemented within the Android OS to control when the User will recieve an Alert based on their input which is saved in the database.
-- The Broadcast Reciever is also used in notifying the User on their device at the correct time that they wanted their reminder to notify them.
-- The Dialog fragment was used in order to set the time the user wanted to by notified for a Reminder.

 ### Persistence
 - This component provides an interface for the Reminders Component